American Physical Society

 Rules & Eligibility

 This prize is awarded solely for valuable published contributions made in the field of mathematical physics with no restrictions placed on a candidate's citizenship or country of residence.
 "Publication" is defined as either a single paper, a series of papers, a book, or any other communication which can be considered a publication.
-The prize may be awarded to more than one person on a shared basis when all recipients have contributed to the same accomplishments Nominations are active for three years.
+The prize may be awarded to more than one person on a shared basis when all recipients have contributed to the same accomplishments.
+Nominations will be considered for three review cycles provided the nominator re-certifies the nomination before the next deadline.

 Nomination & Selection Process